RoboLab-Assistant/RoboLab-Assistant.github.io/README.md

 </p>

 <p align="center">
-  A compact robotic helper that moves test tubes (cuvettes) safely between a tray and a lab analyser.
+  A vision and motion planning framework for robotic arms that moves test tubes (cuvettes) safely for chemical testing.
 </p>

 ---